lex-node/governance/constitution/constitution.md

 * **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
-* **Champion:** a trusted Voter who has been voted in by existing Champions via Supermajority Approval to vouch for new Voters, enabling trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game
+* **Champion:** a who has been voted to become eligible to become a Council Member by existing Champions [NOTE: DO THEY HAVE TO CHAMPIONS OR CAN THEY BE ANY COUNCIL MEMBERS?] via Supermajority Approval.
+The Champion designated is intended to enable trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game.
 * **Constitution:** has the meaning set forth in the Preamble
 * **Consensus Attack:** an attack that: (a) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Council Blockchain Network; and (b) has the actual or intended effect of: (1) reversing any transaction made to or by the Council Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (2) preventing inclusion in blocks or Confirmation of any transaction made to or by the Council Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect
 * **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
 * **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
 * **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
-* **Council:** the unincorporated nonprofit association of Voters, also known as "The Pocket Network Council"
+* **Council:** the unincorporated nonprofit association of Council Members, also known as "The Pocket Network Council"
 * **Council Blockchain:** the blockchain designated by the Council for deployment of the Council Smart Contract.
 The initial Council Blockchain is the Ethereum mainnet--i.e., the blockchain with "chainID:1" on "networkID:1" as recognized by a majority of nodes running Go Ethereum, the Official Golang implementation of the Ethereum protocol at https://github.com/ethereum/go-ethereum.
 There shall be only one Council Blockchain at any given time
+* **Council Member:** has the definition set forth in Section 4.4.
+* **Council Member Distribution:** the demographic of Voting Token holders
+* **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract
 * **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 on the Ethereum Rinkelby Testnet; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
 There shall be only one Council Smart Contract at any given time
-* **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract
 * **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
 * **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of the Pocket Network, who collectively govern the public goods that are Pocket Core, the On-Chain Council Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature